Airgap Portal

 • Company name is auto-filled in for the user

-• User selects a product name from a dropdown menu
+• Select a product name from a dropdown menu and "Submit"

-• User must refresh the job to see if it's ready to be downloaded
+• Refresh the job to see if it's ready to download

 Airgap Portal proof of concept with the job deployment creation